After Wisdom Tooth Removal

-- If pain persists, it may require attention and you should call the office.
+- If your pain is uncontrolled with medication and/or your pain is not improving over time, it may require attention and you should call the office.

-- Drink liquids after general anesthesia or IV sedation.
+- Start with liquids immediately afterwards.
 Do not use straws when drinking from a glass for one week.
 The sucking motion can cause more bleeding by dislodging the blood clot.
-You may eat anything soft by chewing away from the surgical site(s).

-- High calorie, high protein intake is very important.
-Try to maintain a normal diet.
-You should prevent dehydration by taking fluids regularly.
+- You should prevent dehydration by taking fluids regularly.
 Your food intake will be limited for the first few days.
 You should compensate for this by increasing your fluid intake.
 At least five to six glasses of liquid should be taken daily.
-Try not to miss a single meal.
-You will feel better, have more strength, less discomfort, and heal faster if you continue to eat.

 - Avoid hot liquids or food, spicy foods, and foods with seeds.